 3. Get A Reusable Water Bottle

 What is one of the easiest ways to have water on you at all times?
 A reusable water bottle.
 Pick out a bottle that you will use.
 Reusable water bottle benefits vary.
 Maybe it’s because it’s beautiful, maybe it’s because it’s practical.
 Maybe it keeps your water ice cold or maybe it fits perfectly in your backpack.
 Whatever will make you want to reach for a bottle, pick that one.
 And take it with you everywhere.
 Better yet, invest in a few reusable water bottles to keep in the places you frequent most.
 This way, you won’t be in danger of losing or forgetting your only one.
+Even better, get a personalized water bottle!
 A reusable bottle will not only encourage you to drink more liquids but also is better for the environment.
 Plus, using a reusable water bottle makes tracking your water intake that much easier.
 And most importantly, don’t forget to clean your reusable water bottle!

 4. Track Your Water Intake